Table of Contents

 If the color is flashing, that means the voltage is halfway, e.g., 5.5V, whereas a solid color indicates a round number, for example, 6.

-Darklab FK Irons App
+Darklab FK Irons app

-This is not all from the brand!
+This is not all from the brand.
 These guys have gone a bit further than any other competitor by introducing the use of an app called Darklab tattoo supply.
 They have incorporated voice-activated settings adjustments as well.

-What else has FK Irons innovated?
+Where else FK Irons has innovated?

 They created a different battery pack – LightningBolt, which can power any FK Irons Spektra rotary tattoo machine.